nymanska/nymanska.github.io/_posts/2025-03-15-Giscus-comments.md

 * [Thiago Alves](https://thiagoalves.ai/adding-comments-to-jekyll-using-giscus/)
 * [Martin's Tech Journal](https://blog.martinp7r.com/posts/adding-giscus-comments-to-my-blog/)

-## How to set-up
+## Guide to setting up Giscus Comments for Jekyll Site

-### Step 1: Create a new Github repository for storing comments
+### Step 1: Create a new Github repository
+1. Create a new Github repository which will be used to store comments and reactions.
 ![Adding giscus comments to jekyll site](/assets/img/2025/Giscus-comments/giscus-new-repo.png)

-### Step 2: Enable Discussions feature in repository settings
+2. Enable Discussions feature in repository settings
 ![Adding giscus comments to jekyll site](/assets/img/2025/Giscus-comments/giscus-enable-discussions.png)

-### Step 3: Install Giscus App at your new repository
+### Step 2: Install Giscus App at your new repository
 1. Head over to Github marketplace: https://github.com/marketplace/giscus
 2. Click the Install it for Free button in the bottom of the page
 3. Review the "Free" order, add billing information and click the Save billing information